d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## Version 1.6.9 release candidate

-To new or existing users, the release candidate is safe to use.
 The release candidate is signed with my developer certificate but not notarized.
-Only releases will be notarized.
+Only releases will be [notarized](/Notarized).

 There is a new version 1.45 of rclone.
 If you are using version 1.45 of rclone you should download this rc to get correct info about number of files to synchronize.
 There was a change in output from version 1.43 of rclone.
 This is set in userconfig of RcloneOSX.